kubernetes-sigs/cluster-api-provider-aws/docs/book/src/crd/index.md

 <td>
 <em>(Optional)</em>
 <p>IPv6CidrBlock is the IPv6 CIDR block to be used when the provider creates a managed VPC.
-A subnet can have an IPv4 and an IPv6 address.
+A subnet can have an IPv4 and an IPv6 address.</p>
-IPv6 is only supported in managed clusters, this field cannot be set on AWSCluster object.</p>
 </td>
 </tr>
 <tr>